 Cosmetic Laser Technician Training and Education Program Information

-Cosmetic laser technicians need aesthetic technician training in order to meet state-specific licensing requirements.
+Cosmetic laser technicians are aesthetic technicians who are trained to meet state-specific licensing requirements.
 Students get classroom and hands-on experience in all types of skin care treatments, including laser hair removal and therapy.
-Keep reading for information on required courses, career options and licensing requirements.

 Aesthetic laser technician programs require didactic and practical education in the field, and many programs total about 100 hours of instruction.
 They are offered through vocational schools, private beauty schools and college continuing education programs.
-Students learn about laser hair removal and skin health techniques through classroom instruction on skin pathology, anatomy and interactions.
 Students receive hands-on training working directly with the laser to remove hair or treat skin conditions such as veins or age spots.

 Every state but Connecticut requires that skincare specialists hold a license.
 Individuals should check their state's licensing requirements before entering an aesthetic laser technician program.
 Licensing usually calls for completing an approved training program and passing competency examinations.
 Continuing education is generally required to renew the license.

 - Program Levels in Aesthetic Laser Technician Programs: Licensing programs